HarshOza36/ConvertDataturkData-To-COCO/README.md

 #### STEP 4

-- Now paste labels.txt and ids.txt into pascal_voc and new filestructure is:
+- Now paste labels.txt and ids.txt into pascal and new filestructure is:

 ```
 File Struture:
 root
 ├──downloads
     ├──Multiple Images
-├──pascal_voc
+├──pascal
    ├──downloads
       ├──Multiple images copied from downloads folder
    ├──Multiple XMLS